smlindauer/open-model-manager-resources/addons/README.md

 ```

 ## Turn on Logging to Debug with the sas-admin CLI
-Occasionally a user would like to get more debugging information from a log file when troubleshooting certain situations.
+Occasionally a user might like to get more debugging information from a log file when troubleshooting certain situations.
-The SAS Administration (sas-admin) Command Line Interface (CLI) could easily set the logging level for specific SAS services in the CLI.
+The SAS Administration (sas-admin) Command Line Interface (CLI) can be used to easily set the logging level for specific SAS services in the CLI.
 Users can download the sas-admin CLI from the [SAS Support Downloads site](https://support.sas.com/downloads/package.htm?pid=2133).
 The following steps illustrate how to turn on the DEBUG level for the Model Publish API service.
 * Download and extract sas-admin;
-* Create a json file (such as modelpublish_debug.json) in the same directory as:
+* Create a JSON file (such as modelpublish_debug.json) in the same directory:
 ```
 {
     "name": "modelpublish logging level",